zoubingwu/web-infra/README.md

 A monorepo to maintain infra tools and others that can be shared and reused across projects for PingCAP FE team.

-Each one of them will be published under `@tife` scope.
+Each one of them will be published under `@ti-fe` scope.
 The initial implementation includes the followings:

 ## cli